MislavJaksic/Knowledge-Repository/BigData/ApacheKafka/README.md

 Kafka is a distributed streaming platform.
 It brokers data between programs using a publish-subscribe mechanism.

+### Nomenclature

+Cluster - a group of Kafka nodes/instances/servers lead by a Zookeeper instance
+Broker - a Kafka deamon in charge of a node
+Node - a "database" for topic partitions
+Topic - a category/feed to which records are published
+Partition - a partitioned log owned by a topic
+Replica - a copy of the cluster leader node
+Consumer - an application, a program which reads data to a topic
+Producer - an application, a program which publishes data to a topic
+Stream - an application, a program which reads data, transforms data and publishes the same to another topic

 ### [Introduction](http://kafka.apache.org/intro)

 Kafka is run as a cluster; stores streams of "records" in categories called "topics".